Nicolás Díaz (footballer)

-Nicolás Andrés Díaz Huincales (born 20 May 1999) is a Chilean professional footballer who plays as a defender for Liga MX club Puebla on loan from Tijuana.
+Nicolás Andrés Díaz Huincales (born 20 May 1999) is a Chilean professional footballer who plays as a defender for Peruvian club Alianza Lima on loan from Liga MX club Tijuana.

 Club career

 In June 2022, Díaz joined Tijuana.
 In 2025, he was loaned out to Chilean club Unión Española and Puebla.
+In July 2026, he switched to Peruvian club Alianza Lima.

 International career

 Díaz made his senior national team debut on 8 October 2020 in a World Cup qualifier game against Uruguay.

 Personal life

 He is the son of the former Chile international Ítalo Díaz.
 His older brother, Paulo, is also a Chile international footballer.

 Díaz Huincales is of Mapuche descent.